 1. Exercise Regularly

 Consistent exercise floods your body with endorphins at any age, but it can be especially helpful in menopause.
 A study from Penn State University found that a group of middle-aged women who exercised for 30 minutes a at a moderate intensity had more energy and felt a better sense of well-being than a group who did not.
 Not only does regular exercise give you endorphins but it lowers the levels of cortisol (the stress hormone) in your body.

-2. Meditate.
 Today meditation is more mainstream than mystic.
-Meditation quiets the mind and stirs up self-compassion.
-Meditation, according to the Mayo Clinic, reduces stress, improves concentration, slows aging, increases self-awareness, boosts immunity and helps you relax.
+According to the Mayo Clinic, meditation reduces stress, improves concentration, slows aging, increases self-awareness, boosts immunity and helps you relax.
 Many people credit meditation for reducing their anxiety and helping them manage anger and other complex emotions, too.
 Try to dedicate at least 15 minutes a day (and increase from there, if you can) to quieting your mind.
 There are plenty of different types of meditation to try if one variety doesn’t float your boat, too.

-5. Practice Gratitude.
-Gratitude is really the secret to happiness.
-We all have different life experiences, but we all have the choice to notice our blessings.

 I know you hear about gratitude all the time, but do you have an actual gratitude practice?
-Get in the habit of jotting down at least three things every day that you are grateful for, or make a long list before you go to bed at night.
+Get in the habit of jotting down at least three things every day that you are grateful for.
 A fun way to practice gratitude is to share your happiest moment of the day around the dinner table.
 Gratitude puts your mind in a positive place by pausing to appreciate all that is going right in your life, no matter what your hormones are doing.